-With Aussie ISPs working hard to snoop on your online activities, your first priority should be privacy.
-Thankfully, though, there are a fair few providers that boast no-log policies and great encryption, so any one of our top five will have you covered in this respect.
+As we mentioned before, Aussie ISPs work hard to snoop on your online activities.
+This means that your first priority when choosing your next Australia VPN should be privacy.
+A strict no-log policy and great encryption are a must here.
+Thankfully, any of our top five will have you covered in this respect.

-Then you'll need to think about your own priorities – are you a big streamer, a keen torrenter, need ultimate security, or just want the fastest speeds for gaming?
-Ensure your choice can do what you need it to, and make use of any money-back guarantee you're entitled to if it doesn't live up to expectations.
+Then you'll need to think about your own needs – are you a big streamer, a keen torrenter, need ultimate security, or just want the fastest speeds for gaming?
+Ensure your choice can do what you need it to.
+Also, make sure to take advantage of any money-back guarantee you're entitled to if it doesn't live up to expectations.

-Overall, we recommend ExpressVPN as the best Australia VPN.
-That's thanks to its excellent streaming and site unblocking performance alongside rock-solid privacy features – plus, it's blazing fast, too.
+Overall, ExpressVPN tops the chart as the best Australia VPN right now.
+That's thanks to its excellent streaming and site unblocking performance alongside rock-solid privacy features, it can easily suit any kind of VPN use.
 However, there are a number of close rivals, so keep scrolling and take your pick from our top five.

 1. ExpressVPN – The best Australia VPN